seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 Your project should have:
 * CRUD routes on the application's backend.
-* a connected database, with fully functional schema and a model.
+* a connected database, with a fully functional model.
 * Fully functional frontend code.
 * Modularized Express code.